theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart3.md

 # Prepping files for Anvio
 * Tom Delmont, Antti Karkman, Jenni Hultman*

 Anvio is an analysis and visualization platform for omics data.
-You can read more from Anvio's webpage at http://merenlab.org/software/anvio/.
+You can read more from Anvio's [webpage](http://merenlab.org/software/anvio/).

 ![alt text](https://github.com/INNUENDOCON/MicrobialGenomeMetagenomeCourse/raw/master/Screen%20Shot%202017-12-07%20at%2013.50.20.png "Tom's fault")